tgy/spkid-domadapt/report/domain-mismatch.md

 \gls{tvm}} of the speaker recognition system and the examples used for enrolment+testing do not come from the same dataset.
-They were recorded in different conditions: the microphone used for recording or the environment surrounding the speaker may not have been the same. \newline

-To apply speaker recognition techniques to real-life conversation, it is necessary to find ways to make the system more robust to new conditions.
+They were recorded in different conditions: the microphone used for recording or the environment surrounding the speaker may not have been the same.
+Thus, to apply speaker recognition techniques to real-life conversation, it is necessary to find ways to make the system more robust to new conditions.
 The extra-information that comes from a new domain need to be compensated.
-A definition of \emph{domain mismatch compensation} can then be given.
+A definition of \emph{domain mismatch compensation} can then be given. \newline

 \emph{Compensating} domain mismatch means \emph{filtering out} the information in the data that is specific to the domain (dataset) while \emph{emphasizing}
 (or at least leave unimpaired) the speaker-dependent information.